 Green sand beach trivia

-There is plenty of interesting trivia to learn about this green sand beach.
-For example, did you know that there are 3(!) names that are used for this amazing beach?
-Green sand beach is officially known as “Papakōlea beach” (after the kōlea bird often seen behind the beach) and “Mahana beach” (after the cinder cone responsible for the green color of the beach).
+- Did you know that there are 3(!) names that are used for this amazing beach?
+Green sand beach is officially known as “Papakōlea beach” (after the kōlea bird often seen behind the beach) but also as “Mahana beach” (after the cinder cone responsible for the green color of the beach).
 The 3rd name is also the most recent one: “Green Sand Beach“.

-South Point and Green Sand Beach time-lapse
+South Point and Green Sand Beach time-lapse video

-If you want to get a feel for what South Point (the starting point of your hike to green sand beach and the most southern point of the United States) and green sand beach look like, have a look at the following great time-lapse video.
+If you want to get a feel for what South Point (the starting point of your hike to green sand beach and the most southern point in the 50 states) and green sand beach look like, have a look at the following great time-lapse video.